NeuroJSON/jnifti/JNIfTI_specification.md

-JNifTi: An extensible file format for storage and interchange of neuroimaging data
+JNIfTI: An extensible file format for storage and interchange of neuroimaging data
 ============================================================

 - **Status of this document**: This document is current under development.